aplteam/Tester2/docs/Tester2-Reference.md

 * Which test cases got examined and possibly executed
 * What the overall picture is:
   * Number of test cases executed
-  * Number of test cases that crashed
+  * Number of test cases that are broken
   * Number of test cases that failed
   * Number of inactive test cases
   * Number of test cases that were not applicable